ghiggi/gpm_api/docs/source/00_introduction.rst

 Coincidence Datasets
 ------------------------

-Here below we detail some of the coincidence satellite datasets available within the TRMM and GPM era.
+In the following subsections some of the coincidence satellite datasets available within the TRMM and GPM era are presented.
-None of the following datasets is currently supported by GPM-API but we welcome contributions to expand the API to include these datasets.
+None of the following datasets is currently supported by GPM-API but we welcome contributions to expand the software capabilities.

 AMSR-E - CloudSat
 ~~~~~~~~~~~~~~~~~~~